Shareuhack | Is MCP Dead? 3 Scenarios Where Skill and CLI Can't Replace It

 MCP (Model Context Protocol) is an open protocol launched by Anthropic in November 2024 that lets AI systems connect to external tools and data sources through a unified interface.
 The common analogy is "USB-C for AI" — build one MCP server, and every compatible AI client can plug into it.

 2025 was MCP's breakout year.
-OpenAI announced support in March, Google DeepMind followed in April, and Microsoft integrated it into the Windows ecosystem at Build.
+OpenAI announced support in March, Google DeepMind followed in April, and Microsoft integrated MCP into Semantic Kernel, Azure OpenAI, Copilot Studio, and Agent 365.
 By December, Anthropic donated MCP to the Linux Foundation's Agentic AI Foundation, with OpenAI, Google, Microsoft, AWS, and Cloudflare all joining as founding members.

 Then came the backlash.